Last updated: May 2026 · Written from a 2-year journey — from nearly killing my first ivy to propagating 8 thriving plants

 When my ivy was on its last legs, I moved it to the bathroom.
 One month later, it started pushing out new growth.
 The steam from daily showers gave it exactly what it needed.

-If you enjoy high-humidity plants, how to care for a boston fern covers another beautiful plant with similar humidity requirements.
+If you enjoy high-humidity plants, my guide on how to care for a Boston fern covers another beautiful plant with similar humidity requirements.

 Temperature: Ivy Likes It Cool